multivendorx/MultiVendorX/readme.txt

 14. Show Multiple Seller in Single Product.

 == Changelog ==

+= 4.1.0 - 2024-01-11 =
+* Added     - Added HPOS (High-Performance Order Storage) support for MultiVendorX.
+* Added     - We have revised the content of the withdrawal email that is sent to the admin and vendor when the mode of payment is a bank transfer.
+*Fix        - Resolved the issue with store Info widget details not showing in the vendor page and review star icon missing for fontawsome.
+*Fix        - [REST API] Store Image and Store Banner can be updated for the endpoint http://dev.test/wp-json/mvx/v1/vendors.
+* Dev       - Added `mvx_order_item_quantity_text` filter.
+* Updated   - Language file.

 = 4.0.32 - 2023-12-21 =
 * Added     - Compatibility of WordPress 6.4.2.